-Romney was crowed the winner of the Iowa caucuses in the early morning hours of Jan.
+Romney was crowed in the early morning hours of Jan.
 4, by eight votes over Rick Santorum.
 But errors found during the official canvas nearly two weeks later gave the win to Santorum.

 Iowans Weigh What Romney Has to Say

 As a Massachusetts native, Hayes has followed Romney’s campaign closely and decided to attend the event in Des Moines after she was invited by a friend.